lincolnloop/generator-frigate/README.md

 yo frigate
 ```

-Run `gulp` for asset watching/compiling with LiveReload support (and the optional static server) and `gulp build --production` for a production-ready build
+Run `gulp` for asset watching/compiling with LiveReload support (and the optional static server) and `gulp build --production` for a production-ready build.
+Once `gulp` is running, you can access your project at [http://localhost:8000](http://localhost:8000).

 ## Documentation